gurch101/gowebutils/docsrc/docs/Database/utilities.md

 #### Get By

-The `GetBy` function retrieves a single record from a table by a where clause.
-It takes a context, a database connection, a table name, an id, and a map of fields to return.
-It returns an error, if any.
-If no record is found, a `dbutils.ErrRecordNotFound` error is returned.
-If more than on record is found, only the first record is scanned.
+Retrieves a single record using a custom WHERE clause.
+Returns `dbutils.ErrRecordNotFound` if no matching record exists.
+If multiple records match, only the first one is returned.

 ```go
 func GetUserByEmail(ctx context.Context, db dbutils.DB, email string) (authutils.User, error) {